davidmintz/court-interpreters-office/docs/documentation/setup.md

 In other words the encryption/decryption key is never stored anywhere on the server in plain text.

 <div class="border border-info rounded sm-shadow py-2 bg-light px-3 mb-3">
+    If you plan to run Vault on the same machine as <span class="text-monospace">InterpretersOffice</span> (although <a href="https://learn.hashicorp.com/vault/operations/production-hardening">Vault recommends single-tenancy</a>), a non-root user
-    A non-root user needing to set up and maintain <span class="text-monospace">InterpretersOffice</span> will need
+    needing to set up and maintain <span class="text-monospace">InterpretersOffice</span> will need
     <ul>
         <li>full permissions to manage the Hashicorp Vault service, including its <code>init</code>, <code>seal</code> and <code>unseal</code> commands</li>
     </ul>